 Cloth wraps will keep a sandwich, biscuits, or muffin fresh for a day.
 There are many premade sandwich pockets on the market but because I like to keep spending and consumption to a minimum I use a napkin from our picnic pack or these wraps we made from some scrap fabric.
 Simply place the food in the middle of the wrap, fold over corners, wrap the ribbon around the bundle, and then around the button to keep it secure.

-To make your own, sew together two pieces of fabric 30cm square, wrong side together.
+To make your own, sew together two pieces of fabric 30cm square, right side together.
 Leave a 3cm gap so you can turn it the right way out, then stitch the gap shut.
 Iron it flat, sew on a button and ribbon just in from one of the corners and you are done.
 It’ll take you five minutes with a sewing machine, maybe 15 minutes if you hand sew.

 I like to give my kids real cutlery from the kitchen drawer when they need it to teach them about responsibility, but if your child has a tendency to lose things, you might want to get a supply of cutlery from the op shop until they become more reliable.